 This year, one of Sydney’s most popular community events – the Granny Smith Festival – will be open to everyone as the yearly event pivots to a predominantly virtual celebration of the classic apple that remains one of Australia’s favourites.

-This year’s Granny Smith Festival will be celebrated a little differently, with the traditional one-day festival replaced with a large number of events that will take place throughout October.
-Like every Granny Smith Festival, there will be something for everyone, with most of the events taking place online.
+This year, the festival will be celebrated a little differently.
+An extensive schedule of events will replace the traditional one-day festival.
+However, like every Granny Smith Festival, there will be something for everyone, with most of the events taking place online.
 The attractions at this year’s festival include:

-· Orchestra in the Park: the Ryde Hunters Hill Symphony Orchestra will stream a special live performance from the grounds of Brush Farm House on Saturday 24 October.
+The Ryde Hunters Hill Symphony Orchestra will stream a special live performance from the grounds of Brush Farm House on Saturday, October 24.

-· Granny’s Virtual Kitchen: during the school holidays, kids can take part in a live Zoom cooking class where they’ll learn new recipes that include cooking with Granny Smiths.
+During the school holidays, kids can take part in a live Zoom cooking class where they’ll learn new recipes that include cooking with apples.

-· Animation video on the history of Maria Ann Smith: aimed at local primary schoolchildren, this animation video will provide details on the life and legacy Maria Ann “Granny” Smith.
+Aimed at local primary school children, this animation video will provide details on the life and legacy Maria Ann Smith.

-Also celebrating Granny Smith is Banksia Bakehouse, a bakery newly opened in Sydney’s CBD.
-The Granny Smith is an ideal cooking apple, and the bakehouse has used it to develop a spectacular cake creation that is both made with, and looks like, a Granny Smith apple.
+Also celebrating this Aussie apple is Banksia Bakehouse, a bakery newly opened in Sydney’s CBD.
+The Granny Smith is an ideal cooking apple, so the bakehouse has used it to develop a spectacular cake creation that is both made with, and looks like, a Granny Smith apple.

 The stunning Apple Delight has already become a best-seller and social media darling.
 The creation contains elements of an apple pie, but with a glossy green white chocolate “skin”, a cinnamon-spiced Granny Smith apple compote centre and a cookie base.